ndd21/PHYS281/docs/index.md

 students will be assigned to one of these three sessions.
 There will also be an "office hour" drop-in slot for additional help.

-The coding exercises and quizzes must be submitted on Moodle by 14:00 on the Tuesday the week after the associated lab session (e.g., the Week 1 assignment should be submitted no later than 14:00 on the Tuesday of Week 2).
+The programming exercises and quizzes must be submitted on Moodle by 14:00 on the Tuesday the week after the associated lab session (e.g., the Week 1 assignment should be submitted no later than 14:00 on the Tuesday of Week 2).
 The late submission deadline is 14:00 on the